 Where is The Palmhouse going to be located?

-The proposed venue covers 997sq m (10,732 sq ft) of the existing Putney Exchange rooftop car park.
+The venue will cover approximately 997sq m (10,732 sq ft) of the existing Putney Exchange rooftop car park which is under-utilised at present.

 What are the hours of operation?